This post is also available in: Français (French)

 Real estate held in a trust or other entity is not reportable by the individual.
 However, an interest in a foreign trust or foreign entity is reportable on separate tax returns which are then identified as filed on the FATCA form.
 Additional stock issued by a foreign corporation is a specified foreign financial asset.

-Starting in 2015, Canada and the U.S. started to share financial and tax information, with Canada providing information to the U.S. and vice versa.
+Starting in 2015, Canada and the US started to share financial and tax information with one another.

 The agreement requires Canadian financial institutions to report financial information on accounts held by U.S. residents and U.S. citizens (including U.S. citizens who are residents or citizens of Canada) to the Canada Revenue Agency (CRA), who then transfer this information with the IRS.